 Ref.
 Question Policy Principles O1 Is there adequate provision of visible fire safety signs and notices?
-(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answer Finding/Observation No The Home Office Guide advises that fire exit signage is not considered necessary within a block provided with only a single stairway, and it has not been provided.
-No fire action notice in the common area, see T1.
-Ref.
-Question Policy Principles O2 Wayfinding Signage (buildings over 11 metres in height).
-Are there clear markings for flat and floor recognition provided?
+(Consider directional, exits, stairs, fire action notices, Fire door keep shut, fire equipment and 'do not use lift' signage) Answe er Finding/Observatio n No The Home Office Gu considered necessa stairway, and it has ry within a block pro exit signage is not vided with only a single Action/Recommendation Priority Due Date Display 'Fire Door Keep Locked Shut' signage on the ground floor electrical distribution cupboard fire door and on all of the residents storeroom fire do Low 18/Jan/2024